arturdryomov/pages/content/posts/2019-02-13-filling-autofill-gaps.md

 Google Smart Lock!
 Seems like there are no reasons to use Smart Lock directly, right?
 There is a good abstraction on top of it to use user-installed applications instead.

-Unfortunately the project is half-dead.
+Unfortunately, the project is half-dead.
 There are no updates for over a year, [the tech lead no longer works at Google](https://www.linkedin.com/in/iainmcgin/) and something happened that ruined the adaptation completely.
 This thing is called...